 - The counter-argument to the idea revolved around two points:

-- Were Indians capable of assuming leadership positions in the army and whether they had the same aptitude for it like Britons?
+- Were Indians capable of assuming leadership positions in the army and whether they had the same aptitude for it as Britons?

 - Whether such a move would be detrimental to British rule in India?

 - But Indian nationalists were constantly demanding better positions for Indians in the administration of their own country and the army was no exception.

 - However, the loyalty of Indians in the First World War and the exemplary service rendered by Indian soldiers and officers in the army during the war forced the British to take heed of the legitimate demands of the Indians in this regard.